Museum Tour App

 American Museum of Natural History

-This allows the data from the interviews to be organized and categorized visually
+This allows the data from the interviews to be organized and categorized visually.
+Each color represents a different interview participant

 Who is this app for?